seaside1/jrule/doc/EXAMPLES.md

 }
 ```

-## Example 35

-Use case: Want to listen on all Item events of a group (without the groupstate must change).
+### Example 35 - Listen on all Item events of a group (without the groupstate must change)

 Alternatively you could just listen to just Group changes or (real) Item changes

 ```java